tulio311/AskingAnLLM/Readme.md

 After that, the mentioned string with the question and all the important related information is sent to the Mistral's API.
 The response of the LLM is written in `MistralResponse.txt`.

-These files are placed within the project's directory.
+These files must be placed within the project's directory.